 Check out the in depth comparison!

 It’s a close call here, but overall I feel like the Blue Yeti is the better all around microphone.
 Some say that the 2020’s sound edges it slightly, but that may be a matter of taste.
-I would say the 2020’s sound is a little more articulate and bright, while the Yeti is smoother and warmer.
-I love the raw sound of the Yeti though.
-It still has a sense of clarity, but isn’t harsh or sibilant.
+I would say the 2020’s sound is a little warmer and has a radio broadcast type of sound, while the Yeti is brighter, crisper, and more detailed.
+I love the raw sound of the Yeti, but it does pick up more room sound than the AT2020.
+The Yeti has a sense of clarity, but isn’t harsh or sibilant.
 What does sibilant mean?

 I would also call the Yeti the best USB microphone on the market.
 It’s really the all in one solution, and proves extremely versatile and flexible.
 Interested in a more detailed and thorough review?
 Check out my: